johnnewcombe/telstar-viewdata-client/README.md

 # Telstar Viewdata Client

-This repository contains an experimental cross platform Viewdata Terminal with full screen (no chrome) option serial port modem support and TCP connectivity.
+This repository contains an experimental cross platform Viewdata Terminal.
+Unlike previous versions this one is fuly resizable and includes full screen (no chrome) support.
-.
+It includes both serial port and TCP connections.

-This is a work in progress but as of v0.0.20 is usable albeit with a few compromises.
+This is a 'work in progress' but as of v0.0.25 is usable.

 It currently works on the following platforms